usnistgov/steppyngstounes/README.rst

        do_something(dt)

 which works well enough, until the size of the steps needs to change.
-This can be either to save or plot results at some fixed points, or because the computation becomes either harder or easier to perform.
+This can be to save or plot results at some fixed points, or because the computation becomes either harder or easier to perform.
 The control loop then starts to dominate the script, obscuring the interesting parts of the computation, particularly as different edge cases are accounted for.